mvolkmann/blog/src/ocaml.md

 A module is a collection of named values that can be constants, functions, and types.
-An `open` expresion brings the names defined in a module into the current scope.
+An `open` expression brings the names defined in a module into the current scope.
+An `include` expression inserts the code as if it was part of the file.
 Circular dependencies between modules are not allowed.

 Suppose we have the file `my_module.ml` containing `let add a b = a + b`